NeroBlackstone/lume-blog-muse/README.md

     ├── posts // Your blog posts markdown file
     |   └── image // image used by posts
     └── xml // Put all your MusicXML sheet here
+    └── about.md // your self-introduction
 ```

 ## Run

-Use `cd` command open your project folder, then:
+Use `cd` change the current working directory to `lume-blog-muse`, then:

 ```
 lume --serve
 ```

-Now you can open your site at [localhost](http://localhost:3000/).
+Now you can preview your site at [localhost](http://localhost:3000/).

 ## Custom your blog